randika-perera/Battle-Robot/README.md

 -   **Custom Metal Chassis**: The strong and sturdy metal chassis formed the foundation of our robot, providing the necessary support and protection.

-## Code

-For those curious about the magic behind the robot's movements and weapon control, we have provided the code used to program the Arduino Mega2560 in the 'code' folder of this repository.
-Feel free to explore and learn from our implementation!

 ## PCB Design